noodlefrenzy/coreos-azure/README.md

 ```

 And that's it: we have deployed a node.js application across a three machine frontend cluster using CoreOS and Docker on Microsoft Azure!

+If this has been helpful to you, follow me on Twitter: [@timpark](http://twitter.com/timpark)